 Goldie Medina – Chicago, Illinois

-We recently met Goldie when she shared her heartfelt letter as a response to our premiere episode and happened to mention her makeshift garbage bowl.
+We met Goldie when she shared her heartfelt letter as a response to our Season 15 premiere episode and happened to mention her makeshift garbage bowl.
 After discussing Goldie's "garbage bowl theory" for life, and sharing that she has been saving up for her own Garbage Bowl, Rach truly made her dreams come true by sending her that garbage bowl (and pot and pans set!).

 Sonya Mitchiner – Raleigh, NC

 We first met Sonya in Season 11 when we sent Keri Glassman to challenge Sonya and her fellow teachers to participate in a healthy cooking "Lunch Swap."
-The group lost over 45lbs from the challenge and Sonya learned how to cook with ingredients she'd never tried before!
+The group lost over 45 lbs. from the challenge, and Sonya learned how to cook with ingredients she'd never tried before!

 Gabby DiSalvo – Staten Island, NY

-Gabby is a 16-year-old from Staten Island, who Rachael met during this year's virtual NYCWFF.
+Gabby is a 16-year-old from Staten Island, who Rachael met during last year's virtual NYCWFF.
 Gabby has been in a wheelchair her whole life but is not letting that stop her from getting into the kitchen—she even has an Instagram page called "Cooking On Wheels" where she shares all her recipes.
 Gabby hopes to go college to pursue a career in the culinary and entertainment business.

 Marcus and MJ Hill – Murfreesboro, TN